wu-lee/gpars.github.io/ForkJoin.md

 When talking about hierarchical problems, think about quick sort, merge sort, file system or general tree navigation and such.

-* Fork / Join algorithms essentially split a problem at hands into several smaller sub-problems and recursively apply the same algorithm to each of the sub-problems.
+* Fork/Join algorithms essentially split a problem at hands into several smaller sub-problems and recursively apply the same algorithm to each of the sub-problems.
 * Once the sub-problem is small enough, it is solved directly.
 * The solutions of all sub-problems are combined to solve their parent problem, which in turn helps solve its own parent problem.

-The mighty **JSR-166y** library solves Fork / Join orchestration pretty nicely for us, but leaves a couple of rough edges, which can hurt you, if you don't pay attention enough.
+The **JSR-166y** library solves Fork/Join orchestration pretty nicely for us, but leaves a couple of rough edges, which can hurt you, if you don't pay attention enough.
 You still deal with threads, pools and synchronization barriers.